 When Will The Report Be Ready?

-We provide the Inspection Report the same day as the inspection via a password protected secure web link or e-mail or fax.
+We provide the Inspection Report the same day as the inspection via a password protected secure web link or e-mail.
 It is your choice on the method of delivery.

 What If The Inspection Reveals Problems?